itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 This binary is the same as the so-called `vmlinuz` file, which is the compressed kernel image.

 The uncompressed binary, `vmlinux`, resides within `<KDIR>`.
-It contains many debug symbols, and might be very usefull for debugging.
+It contains many debug symbols, and might be very useful for debugging.